amplitude/amplitude-docs/content/collections/advanced-techniques/cumulative-exposure-inflection-points.md

 You can see here that on February 27, the slope of all three lines changed a bit, from around 70 users per day per variant, to about 100 users per day per variant.
 (Note that the slope can also flatten after an inflection point.)

-There are several reasons why this could have happened:
+There are several reasons why this could happen:

 * **Traffic was increased** to your experiment
 * **Traffic allocations were increased for each variant** (If you had increased traffic to a single variant, then only one line would show this inflection point)